 Sufi Islam

-The Safavid sufi order, originates during the Safavid period.
+The Safavid Sufi order, originates during the Safavid period.
 A later order in Persia is the Chishti.
-The Nimatullahi are the largest Shi’i Sufi order active throughout Iran and there is the Naqshbandi, a Sunni order active in the Kurdish regions of Iran.
+The Nimatullahi are the largest Shi’a Sufi order active throughout Iran and there is the Naqshbandi, a Sunni order active in the Kurdish regions of Iran.
 The Oveyssi-Shahmaghsoudi order is the largest Iranian Sufi order which currently operates outside Iran.

 Famous Sufis include al-Farabi, al-Ghazali, Jalāl-ad-Dīn Rūmī and Hafiz.
 Rumi’s two major works, Dīwān-e Šams and Maṭnawīye Ma’nawī, are considered by some to be the greatest works of Sufi mysticism and literature.